georgeroubie/CSS-Style-Guide/README.md

 ## Naming

-* Name your CSS Classes and IDs based on what they are, not what they look like.
+* Name your CSS Classes based on what they are, not what they look like.
 * Use hyphens for CSS Classes `.btn-warning`.
-* Use underscores for CSS IDs `#top_menu`.
 * Use hyphens for variable names `$my-variable`.
 * Use hyphens for mixin names `@mixin font-style(){ ... }`.